A nonlocal Aw-Rascle-Zhang system with linear pressure term: Introduction

 The purpose of this paper is to prove the well-posedness and stability estimates for system \eqref{ARZ_conservative}, and to provide an entropic selection principle.
 In particular, we develop a global well-posedness theory for weak solutions of \eqref{ARZ_conservative} with measure-valued density and bounded velocity.
 Our approach is based on an adaptation of the sticky particle approximation, originally introduced by Brenier and Grenier \cite{Brenier-Grenier} to analyze the 1D pressureless Euler equations and developed in \cite{Leslie-Tan}.
-The novelty with respect to the previous results in \cite{Leslie-Tan} is that we are considering an {\bord integrable and bounded kernel function $\phi$ which is not necessarily symmetric (even) nor positive.
-The shape of its antiderivative $\omega$, see \eqref{phi-def} and \textbf{(H)}, can be chosen closer to that one} of the anisotropic kernel functions usually used in literature for nonlocal traffic flow models such as in \cite{chiarello, chiarello2020micro, ChiarelloGoatin}.
-The choice of a non-symmetric kernel function makes the analysis more involved and interesting, moreover it is coherent from the modeling point of view because drivers are supposed to adapt the velocity with respect to what happens mainly downstream in the traffic.
+The novelty with respect to the previous results in \cite{Leslie-Tan} is that we are considering an integrable and bounded kernel function $\phi$ which is not necessarily symmetric (even) nor positive.
+The shape of its antiderivative $\omega$, see \eqref{phi-def} and \textbf{(H)}, can be chosen closer to that one of the anisotropic kernel functions usually used in literature for nonlocal traffic flow models such as in \cite{chiarello, chiarello2020micro, ChiarelloGoatin}.\\ The choice of a non-symmetric kernel function makes the analysis more involved and interesting; moreover it is coherent from the modeling point of view because drivers are supposed to adapt the velocity with respect to what happens mainly downstream in the traffic.
 It is worth quoting the following recent paper \cite{HT2024} in which the authors consider a nonlocal version of the ARZ model with nonlocality in the pressure density obtained as a convolution type term between a positive, bounded and non-increasing on $[0,\infty)$ kernel function.
 In particular, \cite{HT2024} is focused on the well-posedness of \textit{smooth solutions} and the phase-plane analysis.
-Other recent related papers are \cite{MarconiSpinolo2025} and \cite{ACCGK2025}.
-In the first paper the authors establish existence, uniqueness and Ole\u{i}nik estimates, together with the singular limit, for a nonlocal version of the so-called Generalized Aw-Rascle-Zhang model (GARZ) \cite{FanHerty2014}, where the drivers' velocity depends on both the empty road velocity and the convolution of the density with an anisotropic kernel.
-In \cite{ACCGK2025} the authors analyze the well-posedness and the singular limit for another nonlocal version of the GARZ model in which the nonlocality is present in the flux function as a convolution-type term between the velocity function and an anisotropic kernel function.